Jidraph1/GitViewMe/README.md

 ## Setup Instructions

 The project is on a website, and can be accessed by any device of choice.
 No installation is needed.

+License
+Mit License

+Further help
+To get more help on the Angular CLI use ng help or go check out the Angular CLI Overview and Command Reference page.